Seller Frequently Asked Questions

 Q. If I list my home at or below the market, won’t buyers think there is something wrong with it?

 A. Because buyers have access to a wealth of information on-line they, now more than ever, have a keen sense of a home’s real worth.
-Moreover, because your home will presumably have an adequate amount of photos showcasing it to prospective buyers, they will be able to see the quality of your home on-line..
+Moreover, because your home will presumably have an adequate amount of photos showcasing it to prospective buyers, they will be able to see the quality of your home on-line.
 Additionally, buyer agents will know it is priced realistically and they will let their clients know.
+I think that pricing a home below its market value is a great strategy.
+It’s all about getting more people in the door to hopefully create a situation where you will have multiple offers to choose from.
+A Multiple offer situation will ultimately drive up the sales price.

 Q. What are methods to determine value?